humanmade/altis-cloud/docs/log-shipping.md

 Log Shipping requires configuration of your S3 bucket.
 The feature is not enabled by default and requires setup by the Altis team.

-When requesting Log Shipping setup, provide your destination S3 bucket name and KMS key ARN (if using customer-managed encryption).
+When requesting Log Shipping setup, provide your destination S3 bucket name.

 Contact support or your account manager to enable Log Shipping for your environment.